ShuchithaA/antstack-assignment/A8-sam-stepfunction-recipe/README.md

 # code implementation
- 5 lambda functions are present in Recipe folder sam template with state machine ,lambdas, role , and log resource is described state_machine_definition.json file has the definition of state machine defined
+ 5 lambda functions are present in Recipe folder, sam template with state machine ,lambdas, role , and log resource is described state_machine_definition.json file has the definition of state machine defined